Psianturi/near-ft-claim-service/docs/testing.md

 - Expand API coverage with contract-state assertions for storage deposits.
 - Wire sandbox load scenarios (`./testing/artillery/run-artillery-test.sh sandbox`) into optional nightly jobs.

+## 7. Benchmark & recovery checks

+- The sandbox benchmark pipeline (`testing/test-complete-pipeline.sh`) now defaults to `WAIT_UNTIL=Included` for fast confirmations and sets `SANDBOX_MAX_IN_FLIGHT_PER_KEY=6` to keep multiple transactions flying per access key.
+- GitHub Actions passes `ARTILLERY_PROFILE=benchmark-sandbox.yml` so CI exercises the same 10-minute, 100 TPS scenario documented in the README instead of the aggressive local smoke profile.
+- After each Artillery run, the script queries `/metrics` and fails the job if no transfers reach the `submitted` state, catching regressions where the coordinator stalls or all requests time out.
+- Local developers can mimic CI by exporting the same environment variables before launching the API/worker or running `testing/test-complete-pipeline.sh`.

 With this structure we balance quick safety nets (type checking & Playwright) against deeper blockchain validation that still relies on existing integration scripts.